 Therefore, to sum up, we can say that water always washes your mouth with every sip.
 It cleans away leftover food and residue that cavity-causing bacteria are looking for.
 It also deals with the acids manufactured by the bacteria in your mouth.
 Brushing your teeth twice a day keeps clean between your teeth, drinking water through the day will help you keep your smile cavity-free and healthy.
 Drinking water with fluoride (natural cavity fighter) is one of the most comfortable and beneficial things you can do to help prevent cavities.
 The soft drinks available in the market may wash down your food, but they can leave unwanted sugar behind on your teeth.
 This sugar is consumed by the cavity-causing bacteria in your mouth and produce acid that wears away enamel, which is the outer shell of your teeth.
 Many of these drinks also have added acids (citrus, phosphoric, or malic acid) to make them taste less sweet.
 Still, those acids also cause trouble by eroding enamel.
 When you feel thirsty, instead of going for a soda or sports drink, get a glass of water instead.

-At Dr. Mohamed Ali’s office, he will thoroughly asses your mouth before recommending treatments considering about your dental issues.
+At Dr. Mohamed Ali’s office, San Francisco, he will thoroughly asses your mouth before recommending treatments considering about your dental issues.
 If required, he might suggest some alternatives which are best suited for your needs.
 The billing experts will inspect your insurance benefits.
 They will offer you a complete treatment plan with all the necessary arrangements.
 Every major dental and medical PPO insurance plans are accepted, including Medicare.
 There is also an in-office Plan for Health for those who don’t have any insurance.
 Also, we have partnered with various financial institutions like The Lending Club, Care Credit, Healthcare Finance Solutions to make your treatment extremely affordable.
 If you have any questions, feel free to ask.
 So sit, relax, and get sparkling white teeth.
 Call us today to schedule your consultation.
 You can reach us at 415.391.7751.